Use Dashboard Extensions

-You can add extensions to workbooks you publish from Tableau Desktop or directly in the web-authoring mode of Tableau Online and Tableau Server.
+You can add extensions to workbooks you publish from Tableau Desktop or directly in the web-authoring mode of Tableau Cloud and Tableau Server.
 A Tableau administrator must allow extensions to run on a site and add Network-enabled extensions to a safe list.
 Administrators should only allow extensions that you have tested and trust.

 Supported web browsers for Sandboxed extensions

 Supported versions of Tableau Server for Sandboxed extensions